 Names of Dutch Ovens and Stock Pots

 It should be noted that home cooks should be aware that both these pots are known by different names.
-Dutch ovens like a Le Creuset Dutch oven are commonly referred to as french ovens and a Staub Dutch oven are also called a cocotte.
+Dutch ovens like a Le Creuset Dutch oven are commonly referred to as French ovens and a Staub Dutch oven is also called a cocotte.

 A casserole dish is another popular name for Dutch ovens.
-This type of cookware is not a heavy-duty pot its cooking process is different whereby it cannot be used on a stovetop only inside an oven.
-It can be used as a soup pot just not on a burner or campfire.
+This type of cookware is not a heavy-duty pot.
+Its cooking process is different, whereby it cannot be used on a stovetop, only inside an oven.
+It can be used as a soup pot, not on a burner or campfire.

-Metal pots are known by many names including stockpot, soup pot, casserole pot, stewpot, and even a billy.
+Metal pots are known by many names, including stockpots, soup pots, casserole pots, stewpots, and even a billy.